Dealing with Final Classes/Methods¶

 The simplest solution is to not mark classes or methods as final!

 However, in a compromise between mocking functionality and type safety, Mockery does allow creating “proxy mocks” from classes marked final, or from classes with methods marked final.
 This offers all the usual mock object goodness but the resulting mock will not inherit the class type of the object being mocked, i.e. it will not pass any instanceof comparison.

-You can create a proxy mock by passing the instantiated object you wish to
+We can create a proxy mock by passing the instantiated object we wish to

 \Mockery::mock(), i.e. Mockery will then generate a Proxy to the